YouTube TV provides access to a number of premium network add-ons, many of which can be subscribed to without signing up to the base plan.

 Is YouTube TV worth getting?

-This is just an overview of what YouTube TV is, offers and its main limitations.
-There are a number of more granular aspects that may also affect whether YouTube TV is worth getting.
-Many of these aspects are covered in the individual guides below.
+This is just an overview of what YouTube TV is, offers, and its main limitations.
+There are a number of more granular aspects that may also affect whether YouTube TV is worth getting and many of these are covered in the individual guides below.

 YouTube TV is unlikely to carry Bally Sports.
 If it was, Fox Sports RSNs wouldn’t have been dropped in the first place.